 Task Notes - detailed, accurate and differentiating notes which identify areas of strength and weakness are necessary to distinguish between different qualities of performance and to facilitate accurate allocation of marks once all evidence has been submitted.
-Measuring and marking out of proposed working area The candidate used the edge of the wall and floor to establish the correct level for the installation as per the scale drawing produced.
+Measuring and marking out of proposed working area The candidate used the edge of the wall to establish the correct levels for the installation.
 The measuring process had some minor inaccuracies which was caused by incorrect use of measuring equipment, the use of the edge of wall instead of a datum line or laser level.
-Candidate displayed some disorganization in working from a set point and this resulted in them having to double check some dimensions for the position of the gas cooker/water heater and appliance connection point.
-Overall key data was recorded and set out accurately and in line with industry requirements.
-Candidate took several attempts to mark out, resulting in lines left on wall.
+Candidate displayed some disorganisation in working from a set point and this resulted in them having to double check some dimensions from the position of the boiler and radiator, which impacted on time.
+Overall key data was recorded and set out accurately.
+Candidate took several attempts to mark out resulting in lines left on wall.
 Candidate has marked out all pipe clips to industry standards and spacing is mostly accurate.